 Economic and Employment Outlook

-According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), employment in engineering will grow by about 4% from 2014-2024, a little slower than the average for all occupations.
+According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), employment in engineering will grow by about 8% from 2016-2026, the average for all occupations.
 Salaries for forensic engineers will vary by where they are employed and their specialty within engineering.
-In 2016, PayScale.com reported forensic engineers earned a median annual salary of $81,536.
+In 2019, PayScale.com reported forensic engineers earned a median annual salary of $83,870.